JetBrains/godot-support/gdscript/README.md

     </a>
 </div>

-GdScript2 language plugin for JetBrains IDEs (Intellij, Rider, and all the other ones)
+GdScript2 language plugin for JetBrains IDEs (IntelliJ IDEA, Rider, and all the others)
-Supports only Godot 4.0 and higher
+Supports Godot 4.0 and higher

 ## History